-- Diversity and inclusion training is designed to facilitate workplace positive inter-group interaction, reduce prejudice and discrimination, and teach individuals who are different from others how to work together effectively.
+In Workplace Diversity and Inclusion Certification Training, you will learn to facilitate workplace positive inter-group interaction, reduce prejudice and discrimination, and teach individuals who are different from others how to work together effectively.

 - Four ways to learn: public class, webinar, self-study, or on-site training.